Labiaplasty and Labia Rejuvenation

 Learn more about labia rejuvenation procedures offered by The Plastic Surgery Group.

-The discrete plastic surgeons at The Plastic Surgery Group offer women in New York City and New Jersey labiaplasty, a form of vaginal rejuvenation surgery.
+The discrete plastic surgeons at The Plastic Surgery Group New Jersey, offer women in New York City and New Jersey labiaplasty, a form of vaginal rejuvenation surgery.
 With labiaplasty, the plastic surgeon removes excess tissue from the labia to improve the appearance of a woman’s most intimate region and / or to alleviate the physical discomfort related to having an enlarged labia.
 At the Plastic Surgery Group, we also perform other vaginal rejuvenation procedures, such as clitoral hoodectomy, to reduce the size of an enlarged clitoral hood.

 Hereditary traits typically influence the size and shape of a woman’s labia.
 Other factors, including pregnancy, weight fluctuations, hormonal fluctuations (such as those caused by the ongoing use of certain medications or pregnancy) and the natural aging process, can also cause changes in the labia over time.
 Whatever the cause, some women feel self-conscious or embarrassed about the size, shape or asymmetrical nature of their labia, prompting them to seek surgical correction of their intimate aesthetic concerns.
 Other women experience physical pain or discomfort from enlarged labia, especially when engaging in certain activities such as riding a bicycle or a horse, and seek surgical assistance to correct this.